-The diagnosis of peripheral and axial inflammatory arthritis can usually be made on the basis of an appropriate history, physical exam and basic investigations.
-Whole body bone scans, such as the Tc-99m MDP scintigraphy, lack specificity to diagnose inflammatory polyarthritis or spondyloarthritis and have limited clinical utility.
+The diagnosis of peripheral and axial inflammato y arthritis can usually be made on the basis of an appropriate history, physical exam and basic investigations.
+Whole body bone scans, such as the Tc-99m MDP scintigraphy, lack specificity to diagnose inflammato y polyarthritis or spondyloarthritis and have limited clinical utility.
 This approach is cost-effective and reduces radiation exposure.